UNCLASSIFIED (U)

 (1) (U) The Form I-327, Permit to Reenter the United States (reentry permit), is issued by USCIS.
 It has a maximum validity of 2 years but may be assigned a shorter validity period.

 (2) (U) While an LPR must apply for a reentry permit while physically present in the United States, occasionally the LPR will travel overseas before receiving the reentry permit.
-He/she may request that USCIS send the reentry permit to post.
+They may request that USCIS send the reentry permit to post.
 Post should issue a no-fee ACRS receipt using code 85D for each document received and would then hold the document in a secure location until the LPR makes contact to pick up the reentry permit.
 Post may choose to publish lists of receipt numbers for received documents on their website but is not required to contact recipients.
 Post should determine the best method for scheduling the pick-up based on their specific volume and workload.

 b.
 (U) Unclaimed Expired Reentry Permits: Unclaimed expired reentry permits are permits that are sent to posts but have never been collected by the intended recipient.
 You should retain reentry permits that cannot be delivered or are not claimed until they are no longer valid, and then return them to the USCIS/Nebraska Service Center, P.O.
 Box 82521, Lincoln, NE 68501-2521.
 The unclaimed expired reentry permits provide DHS with information that is germane to any future dealings with the LPR and should be part of the DHS record.